Ahhhhh... millennials! We’ve all heard about them.

 1. Try to lead, don’t manage

-One fundamental belief among millennials is that leadership and management are not mutually exclusive.
+One fundamental belief among millennials is that leadership and management are not really the same.
 It is fair to assume that leaders direct, demonstrate and influence people, whereas managers control and rule.

 Without allowing this to become too intellectual, the word, ‘leadership’ can be dissected to help people understand what millennials expect.